trakerr-com/trakerr-go/README.md

 	contextAppVersion string,
 	contextEnvName string) *TrakerrClient
 ```
-The ContextEnvName name is intended to be used as a string identifier as to what your codebase is for; release, development, prototype.
+The contextEnvName name is intended to be used as a string identifier as to what your codebase is for; release, development, prototype.
 You can use it for whatever you denote as useful.
-The ContextApp Version is useful for a codebase version identifier, or perhaps some other useful metric for the error.
+The contextAppVersion is useful for a codebase version identifier, or perhaps some other useful metric for the error.

 Looking at the second call we're exposed to a lot of what the first call defaults.